Tech-at-DU/Titanic-Dataset-Tutorial/P01-Mean-Median-Mode/content.md

 Now we have a nice little function to compute the average of a dataset.

-# Using Pandas
+# Using NumPy

-Now that we wrote our own `compute_mean()` function, let's just use pandas' function for the same thing.
+Now that we wrote our own `compute_mean()` function, let's just use NumPy's function for the same thing.

 ```py
 np.mean(data)